zakarialaoui10/ziko-chart/doc/en/0- generalities/0- overview.md

 - ***Data :***

-[!NOTE]
+>[!NOTE]
 You can use the library separatly or you can integrate it inside other frameworks/libraries like React , Vue , Svelte ...

+>[!NOTE]
-The library has many addons built on the top of other libraries
+The library includes numerous addons that are built on top of other libraries enhancing the core features and providing additional capabilities tailored to specific needs.
+> - zikogl
+> - ziko-lottie
+> - ziko-pdf
+> - ziko-xls